golang-leipzig/golang-leipzig.github.io/content/posts/meetup-40-wrapup.md

 All code showed in the talk is available at:
 [https://github.com/ardanlabs/service](https://github.com/ardanlabs/service).

-Just a few notes from the talk
+Just a few notes from the talk:

 * [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) is boilerplate
 * [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) comes with a cost but can help to keep larger projects structured and maintainable